English Español French Français Nederlands Italiano

 In three words: romantic, historical, cheerful

-The heart of Rome, one of the most known areas in the city, is the one that stick to your mind, where a magical dimension opens up.
-The extraordinary character of a place like this bases on the simplicity with what daily life mixes up with the most antique and imposing art.
+The heart of Rome, one of the most known areas in the city, is the one that sticks in your mind.
+It is where a magical dimension opens up.
+The extraordinary character of a place like this bases on the simple idea that daily life mixes up with the most antique and imposing art.

 HISTORY: Telling the story of Rome is an epic work, so it’s better to tell the history through its names.
 Trevi has an uncertain origin, but the most accepted hypothesis is that it comes from the Latin word trivium, which indicates the confluence of three streets in the Plaza del Crociferi, where the current Piazza di Trevi is located.
 The Fontana di Trevi, designed by Nicola Salvi, is a travel through marine symbolism.
 There’s still a legend that says that whoever throws a coin in the fountain guarantees your return trip to Rome.